 - baked potato or homemade baked potato fries or baked sweet potato fries

 - Add vegan sour cream to a large mixing bowl.

 - Roughly chop the caramelized onions.
 Fold in the chopped and cooled caramelized onions.
 Transfer to an airtight container and refrigerate for at least 2 hours.
 For best results, refrigerate 8 hours or overnight to allow the flavor of the caramelized onions to infuse the vegan sour cream.

 - Before serving give it a good stir.
-The white sour cream will become golden brown since the caramelized onions start to “marinate” in it.
+The white sour cream will become golden brown since the caramelized onions start to "marinate" in it.
 This is a good thing!
 Transfer the dip to a serving bowl.
 Fold in 1 cup of the pomegranate seeds if using.
-Garnish with freshly chopped chives and reserved diced caramelized onions if desired.
+Garnish with freshly chopped chive, more pomegranate seeds and reserved diced caramelized onions if desired.

-- Serve with potato chips and/or freshly sliced raw veggies/crudités.
+- Serve with potato chips, crostini and/or freshly sliced raw veggies/crudités.

 - Store leftover dip in an airtight container for up to five days.

 ** Allow the onions to cool slightly before adding to the dip.
-For faster caramelized onions you can finely dice the onion before cooking and they will cook faster than if sliced (about 25-30 minutes instead of 45 minutes).
+For faster caramelized onions you can finely dice the onion before cooking and they will cook faster than if sliced (about 30 minutes instead of an hour minutes).
 See my post on how to caramelize onions for directions.
 For this recipe you want the caramelized onions golden brown (but not black or burnt) and crispy.
 Allow them to cool to room temperature before chopping so that they crispy up nicely.

 This dip is best the day after it is mixed together as it allows the flavor of the caramelized onion to infuse into the sour cream more.
 When this happens the dip will turn from white to golden brown.